How the Guardian Right System Works

 Integrating Supply, Builder Margins, and Developer Profits

 The Guardian Right System addresses challenges in the building sector, such as rising insolvencies, by enabling builders to use cost-plus agreements rather than fixed-price contracts.
-This protects builder margins and ensuring builder viability.
-Though developer costs rise due to builder margins, developers can sell Guardian Rights to recover these costs while retaining property titles.
-This approach yields affordable homes—estimated to be $350,000 for a house and $300,000 for a unit in current times—benefiting those in need of affordable housing.
-The system also presents tax advantages, as titles are not sold and stamp duty is avoided, creating a systematic shift towards affordability.
+This protects builder margins and ensures builder viability.
+Though developer costs may rise by protecting builder margins, developers can sell Guardian Rights to recover these costs while retaining property titles.
+This approach yields affordable homes—estimated to be 350k for a house and 250 - 300k for a unit in current times—benefiting those in need of affordable housing.
+The system also presents tax advantages, as titles are not sold which avoids stamp duty, creating a systematic shift towards affordability.

 Key Components

-• Landholder: Holds title to the land and is responsible for land rates and taxes.
+• Landholder: Holds title to the land and is responsible for land rates and property taxes.

 • Guardian Right: Grants ownership of fixtures and occupancy, with responsibility for maintenance and water rates.
-Depreciates at 10% per annum, calculated monthly, and is governed by agreements with predetermined Call Option values.
+Depreciates at 10% per annum, calculated monthly, and is governed by the Guardian Rigth Terms Agreement with predetermined Call Option values.

 Flexibility and Adaptability

-APG enables guardians to sell their interest flexibly, unlike restrictive arrangements in Community Land Trusts, Retirement Villages, or Eco-Villages.
-Guardianship is not tied to specific parcels, making it suitable for properties across Australia.
+Guardian Right terms enable guardians to sell their interest flexibly, unlike restrictive arrangements in Community Land Trusts, Retirement Villages, or Eco-Villages.
+Guardianship is not tied to these specific parcels, making it suitable for properties all across Australia and New Zealand.
+The Guardian Right can be sold at any time without the consent of the landholder because the terms agreement is passed from one guardian to the next, and the call options attached to the guardian right cannot be changed without landholder consent.

 Affordability and Financial Structure